mtik00/noogle/README.md

 **NOTE**: If you change the permissions through the Nest API, you must delete `~/.gcal_nest/nest-token.json` and re-run `gcal_nest setup nest`.

 # DSL
-`gcal_nest` depends on events in your calendar with specific next.
+`gcal_nest` depends on events in your calendar with specific text.
+All events should be in the form of:

+    nest:<command>:<description>

 1. All events must start with `NEST`
 1. Each piece of the command must be separated with a colon (`:`)